yahoo/elide-doc/pages/guide/03-security.md

 JSON API does not qualify (outside of recommendations) whether a URL can traverse the model relationship graph.
 Without a hierarchy, all models must be accessible at the URL root.
-When everything is exposed at the root, all models must enumerate all security checks.
+When everything is exposed at the root, all models must enumerate security checks.
 The declarations become highly redundant and error prone.

 Elide allows hierarchical URL navigation.
 Security checks are evaluated in the order in which the relationship graph is traversed.